veqqq/FinanceSDK/README.md

 ### To Do:
+- add something like "coverage" to determine if you should get dailies, intraday, financial docs...
+    - makes confirming something was successfully updated difficult, must check many things.
+How to deal with failure midway?
+    - intraday should only be gotten through this, entering e.g. "CLF 2021-04" in CLI will make a new ticker wih that date...

+intraday x 12 x years
+overview
+balance_sheets
+cashflow
+income

 - check #todos in the code

-- track total API calls each day

 - manage secrets better
 - add testing
 - go CLI get basic info from db? (how many rows etc.)
-- change "importance" to "frequency"
-- add something like "coverage" to determine if you should get dailies, intraday, financial docs...
-    - makes confirming something was successfully updated difficult, must check many things.
-How to deal with failure midway?
-    - intraday should only be gotten through this, entering e.g. "CLF 2021-04" in CLI will make a new ticker wih that date...
 - deploy to oracle, turso
     - for oracle, make updaterdaemon which does case 2 of userinput options (updating only)
 - split commodities in 2, some require more left hand precision, others right hand.
 Can reduce data by a fair bit